redpanda-data/connect/website/docs/components/about.md

         ttl: 60
 ```

+It's also possible to configure inputs, outputs and processors as resources which allows them to be reused throughout a configuration with the [`resource` input][inputs.resource], [`resource` output][outputs.resource] and [`resource` processor][processors.resource] respectively.

-For more information about any of these components check out their sections:
+For more information about any of these component types check out their sections:

 - [inputs][inputs]
 - [processors][processors]